javier-rueda/Cell-Resonances/data_analysis/README.md

 ## Contributing

 We welcome contributions to enhance the data analysis capabilities of our project.
-If you'd like to contribute, please follow our [Contribution Guidelines](CONTRIBUTING.md).
+If you'd like to contribute, please follow our standard contributing guidelines.

 ## License

-This project is licensed under the [MIT License](LICENSE) - see the [LICENSE](LICENSE) file for details.
+This project is developed at the **Instituto de Micro y Nanotecnología**, part of **CSIC: Consejo Superior de Investigaciones Científicas**, within the research group **Bionanomechanics**.
+All rights reserved by the respective authors and contributors.

+For more details, refer to the license information provided by the Bionanomechanics research group.